 Student Support Services (S3)

 Primarily serving undergraduates, Student Support Services can help students cover unforeseen, essential expenses, or obtain enough food for regular meals.
 S3 can help students cover or subsidize urgent costs such as winter clothing or an emergency trip home.
 S3 can also connect students with free donated meals in dining halls through SwipeShare.
 We can also help you connect with Financial Aid around appeals based on significant changes in your family’s circumstances.
 Learn more about S3 here.

 The Office of Graduate Education Graduate Personal Support staff is available to assist graduate students when emergencies come up while they're at MIT, and may be able to assist with unforeseen expenses.
 To get assistance, e-mail Graduate Personal Support at firstname.lastname@example.org.
 In your e-mail, just include your name, ID number, academic department, and a brief summary of your situation that requires assistance.

-For Single Graduate Students needing Food Assistance, send an email using address to email@example.com for information about obtaining free meal swipes for the dining halls through the SwipeShare program.
-Just provide your name and MIT ID number in the email and a staff member from Graduate Residential Life will be in touch with you.
+For Single Graduate Students needing Food Assistance, fill out the Graduate Student Food Resources form on Engage and a staff member from Graduate Residential Life will be in touch with you.

-For Graduate Students with Families needing Food Assistance: If you are a graduate student with a spouse or family click below to access a form to request a Family Food Grant through the Graduate Residential Life office:
+For Graduate Students with Families needing Food Assistance: If you are a graduate student with a spouse or family, please fill out the Family Food Grant request form.

 Your Department Administrators